nielsbasjes/codeowners/.github/SECURITY.md

 ## Automatic updates

-We strongly recommend using tool like [Renovate](https://renovatebot.com) or [Dependabot](https://github.com/dependabot) to get the latest versions of all your dependencies automatically as a pull request in Github or Gitlab.
+We strongly recommend using tool like [Renovate](https://renovatebot.com) or [Dependabot](https://github.com/dependabot) to get the latest versions of all your dependencies automatically as a pull request in GitHub or Gitlab.